carceneaux/arsano.ninja/content/post/veeam-ansible-collection-v11.md

 ## Multi-version Support

 Probably the most notable change you'll see when reviewing the [sample playbooks](https://github.com/VeeamHub/veeam-ansible/tree/master/roles/veeam_vas#example-playbooks) in the documentation is that every playbook now contains the `version` parameter.
-This was done to make it very clear what version the playbook was being installed or upgraded to.
+This was done to make it very clear what version of Veeam the playbook was being installed or upgraded to.

 *If the `version` parameter isn't specified, the default of `"11"` will be used.*

-Another benefit to this approach is I added an additional check that makes sure the ISO of the product being used matches the version you wanted in the playbook.
-This came about after I used the wrong version ISO...several different times... 😊
+Another benefit to this approach is I added an additional check that makes sure the DVD ISO of the product being used matches the version you wanted in the playbook.
+This came about after I used the incorrect ISO...several different times... 😊

 ## Veeam Backup & Replication / Enterprise Manager

 ### Switch from PowerShell SnapIn to Module

-This was a rather simply fix.
-Anywhere I previous added the Veeam SnapIn, I replaced it with code to check if the Veeam Module was available.
+This was a rather simple fix.
+Anywhere I previous added the Veeam SnapIn, I replaced it with code below to check if the Veeam Module was available.
 This dynamic selection of the two allowed me to maintain backwards compatiblity for previous versions (<v11).

 ```powershell
 if (-Not (Get-Module -ListAvailable -Name Veeam.Backup.PowerShell)){